 Our revenue is derived from sales of individual products and associate fees or, in certain geographic markets, starter packs.
 Substantially all of our product and pack sales are to associates and preferred customers at published wholesale prices.
 We record revenue net of any sales taxes and record a reserve for expected sales returns based on historical experience.
 We recognize revenue from shipped packs and products upon receipt by the customer.
 We estimate order delivery dates using weighted averages of historical delivery data periodically provided by our freight carriers.
+We record the value of orders shipped but not yet delivered to customers as Deferred Revenue on our Consolidated Balance Sheet.
+If our assumptions and estimate of the delivery time from shipment to receipt by the customer changes, the new estimate could have a material impact on our revenues and financial results of operations.

 Orders placed by associates or preferred customers constitute our contracts.
 Product sales placed in the form of an automatic order contain two performance obligations: (a) the sale of the product and (b) the loyalty program.
+The Company's customer loyalty program conveys a material right to the customer to redeem loyalty points for the purchase of products.
 For these contracts, the Company accounts for each of these obligations separately as they are each distinct.
 The transaction price is allocated between the product sale and the loyalty program on a relative standalone selling price basis.
 Sales placed through a one-time order contain only the first performance obligation noted above - the sale of the product.

 The Company provides associates with access to a complimentary three-month package for the Success TrackerTM and Mannatech+ online business tools with the first payment of an associate fee.
 The first payment of an associate fee contains three performance obligations: (a) the associate fee, whereby the Company provides an associate with the right to earn commissions, bonuses and incentives for a year, (b) three months of complimentary access to utilize the Success TrackerTM online tool and (c) three months of complimentary access to utilize the Mannatech+ online business tool.
-The transaction price is allocated between the three performance obligations on a relative standalone selling price basis.
+The transaction price is allocated between the three performance obligations on a relative standalone selling price basis and revenue is recognized over the period that access to the tool is active.
 Associates do not have complimentary access to online business tools after the first contractual period.